translate/pootle/docs/features/permissions.rst

 Permissions precedence
 ----------------------

-Permissions can be customised server-wide, per-language, per-project or language/project combination (translation project).
+Permissions can be customized server-wide, per-language, per-project or language/project combination (translation project).

 Permissions apply recursively, so server-wide permissions will apply to all